sofa-framework/doc/40_Programming_with_SOFA/60_API_overview/50_Advanced_Timer.md

 This is the most precise and flexible way of monitoring the computation time in SOFA.
 It prints results on the standard text output.
-There is an option in runSofa to activate from the command line : -c \$INT (use --help for a list of command line options).
+There is an option in runSofa to activate the display every N time steps from the command line : runSofa --computationTimeSampling N myAmazingScene.pyscn (use
+--help for a list of command line options).
 The parameter update the variable computationTimeSampling which specifies the intervals (counted in animation steps) between successive statistics displays.
 0 means